-To run this software, I recommend you install a gaze tracker, such as Tobii EyeX 4C, and a head tracker such as webcam.
+To run this software, I recommend you install a gaze tracker, such as Tobii EyeX, and a head tracker such as webcam.
 It also requires Windows 7 or higher.
 I’ve tested with the below hardware, but other options may work.

 - A webcam

 For head tracking my favorite option is Enable Viacam (eViacam).
 It tracks your head position using a standard webcam.
-It’s more accurate than the EyeX 4C’s own head tracking, likely because it tracks many points on your face.
+It’s more accurate than the EyeX’s own head tracking, likely because it tracks many points on your face.
+It also doesn’t require you to wear an IR device.

 If you prefer infrared tracking, then TrackIR is really good.
 It tracks an infrared headset you clip to a hat or your headphones.
 It works best with contacts instead of glasses because the light from the EyeX can reflect off your glasses and distract it.
 It’s also possible to use the SmartNav which tracks a small reflective dot.